wp-plugins/bepro-listings/readme.txt

 	* Video Listings - Feature videos from sites like youtube and uploaded to your server.
 	* Podcast & Music - List and categorize all of your audio files including mp3 and wav
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website
-	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations
+	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
+In fact, we have a BePro Listings Realestate addon

 = KEY FEATURES =
 Our BePro Software Team is constantly developing new features for this plugin.
 The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with diverse content.
 The following features are included with the plugin: